V3L0Z/flask-nginx/README.md

 This project demonstrates how to deploy a Flask application using Docker and Nginx as a reverse proxy.

+How this will function is that Nginx wi0ll act as a middleman between the client(browser) and the server(flask).
+Nginx can act as a load balancer by taking in requests and sending them to the appropriate service.

+Project can be found here: https://flask-nginx-production.up.railway.app/ By default the Nginx server will display its index.html file.
+For the flask app, traverse to https://flask-nginx-production.up.railway.app/flask

 ## Project Structure

 ## 📂 Project Structure